How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Introduction

-Although applying extra regularization loss for improving calibration is effective in lowering calibration error, it introduces additional computation and design considerations.
-Therefore, we strive to find an approach that not only preserves the accuracy of the model, but also ensures a well-calibrated model without introducing additional regularization.
+As an alternative, we strive to find a simple approach that not only preserves the accuracy of the model, but also ensures a well-calibrated model \textit{without} introducing additional regularization.
 To this end, we deviate from the common approach of textual prompt-tuning in FL \cite{promptfl,diprompt,fedotp}, and adopt low rank adaptation (LoRA \cite{lora}) as a means to fine-tune CLIP.
 We call our approach \method (\textbf{F}ederated \textbf{L}earning with \textbf{LoRA}).
-As shown in Fig. \ref{fig:ece_plots} (right), \method alone is better calibrated than PromptFL + DCA, without the need for any explicit regularization on the network.
+As shown in Fig. \ref{fig:ece_plots} (right), \method alone is better calibrated than PromptFL + DCA, without the need for any explicit regularization on the network. {With extensive experiments on three FL settings that encompass generalization to new classes and domains and their combination, we show that fine-tuning CLIP with LoRA alone is highly effective in preserving model calibration in the FL setting, and adding extra regularization to improve calibration brings only a marginal improvement.
+Note that the goal of this work is \textit{not} to introduce a novel architecture for FL, but to fill the gap in the literature by \textit{empirically analyzing} calibration in federated CLIP fine-tuning and proposing a \textit{simple, while effective approach} to preserve calibration.}

-We further hypothesize that the core problem of miscalibration in the FL setting is not merely \textit{how} we aggregate or calibrate the CLIP base model, but \textit{what} we fine-tune.
-LoRA due to its property of introducing minimal variations, compounded with the regularization effect induced by FedAvg \cite{fedavg}, results in a strongly calibrated model (see Sec. \ref{sec:why_lora} for a detailed discussion).
-Note that the goal of this work is \textit{not} to introduce a novel architecture for FL, but to demonstrate that an appropriately chosen parameter-efficient finetuning technique (PEFT), \textit{i.e.}, LoRA, is sufficient to preserve calibration.
-Our empirical evaluation in Sec. \ref{sec:experiments} spanning across three different settings under varying levels of data heterogeneity confirms that fine-tuning with LoRA alone is highly effective in preserving model calibration in the FL setting, and adding extra regularization to improve calibration brings only a marginal improvement.

-\textbf{Contributions.} In summary: (\textbf{\textit{i}}) We are the first to study the impact of fine-tuning CLIP on the model's calibration in the FL setup.
-Our study reveals that such models, without any extra calibration, are miscalibrated, and thus deserve more attention to improve their calibration. (\textbf{\textit{ii}}) We present \method, a simple and effective approach, that departs from the dominant approach of fine-tuning CLIP with textual prompt-tuning. (\textbf{\textit{iii}}) We perform extensive experiments across diverse FL scenarios and demonstrate that our LoRA-based federated fine-tuning approach consistently serves as a strong baseline, potentially eliminating the need of additional regularization for improved calibration.
+{\textbf{\emph{Contributions.}} In summary: ({{i}}) We are the first to empirically study the impact of fine-tuning CLIP on the model's calibration in the FL setup. ({{ii}}) We present \method, a simple and effective approach, that departs from the dominant paradigm of fine-tuning CLIP with textual prompt-tuning. ({{iii}}) We conduct extensive experiments across diverse FL scenarios and show that our LoRA-based federated fine-tuning consistently provides a strong baseline, potentially removing the need for additional regularization for calibration.